-Foot masks are made to repair and exfoliate skin on the feet, which is such a treat especially after long drives in the car.
+Foot masks are made to repair and exfoliate skin on the feet, which is such a treat, especially after long drives in the car.
 Get your friend a relaxing foot mask (and we won’t judge if you grab one for yourself too!)

-16. Underwear.
 In van life, you can never have enough underwear, especially for people like us who end up doing laundry only every few weeks.
-It’s the first thing to run out (and the last thing you actually want to run out of).
+It’s the first thing to run out of (and the last thing you actually want to run out of).

 For Him: Fruit Of The Loom Boxer Briefs